RussianDoggo21/Projet-Rust---PERNOT-GOULLIN/README.md

 # Projet-Rust---PERNOT-GOULLIN
-This is the repository for the Rust project (OUAP-4333E) of the pair PERNOT Thomas and GOULLIN Vianney
+This is the repository for the Rust project (OUAP-4333E) of the pair Thomas PERNOT and Vianney GOULLIN.

 Here are some requisites before starting :
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------